 There are many different raw feeding recipes available on the internet, but we follow one from the Raw Feeding for IBD Cats Facebook group.
-You can find the original recipe on their Facebook page under files: ‘Balanced Raw Recipe with Nutritional Analysis’.
+You can find the original recipe ‘Balanced Raw Recipe with Nutritional Analysis’ on their website.

-Please note: Using eggshell as a bone substitute, this raw recipe is balanced and complete for adult cats.
-It is not intended for growing kittens who need additional calcium and phosphorus, so you must replace the eggshell with calcium hydroxyapatite (freeze dried bone).
+Please note: Using eggshell as a bone substitute, this raw recipe is balanced and complete for adult cats only.
+Growing kittens need additional calcium and phosphorus, so you must replace the eggshell with calcium hydroxyapatite (freeze dried bone).

 Ground Raw Recipe